Structure Scalars for Charged Dissipative Spherical Collapse in $f(R, T)$ Gravity: Results and Conclusions

 The following can be seen from the relation between the structure scalars and the matter variables given in equations \eqref{xt1}, \eqref{xtf1}, \eqref{yt1} and \eqref{ytf1} : \begin{itemize} \item In absence of dissipation, the energy density inhomogeneity is influenced by $X_{TF}$ and the mass-function $m$ together.
 As it can be seen from equation \eqref{xtfmodified} in the presence of electromagnetic field, the charge plays a role in influencing the energy density inhomogeneity and $X_{TF}$. \item The heat dissipation and the energy density inhomogeneity is also controlled by $Z$ in addition to $X_{TF}$, as is evident from equation \eqref{xtfmodifiedwithz}. \item The evolution of the expansion scalar is controlled by $Y_{T}$, as can be seen from equation \eqref{ytmodified}.
 The contribution of the charge is manifested in the structure scalar $Y_{T}$ as is evident from equation \eqref{yt2}. \item The evolution of the shear scalar is controlled by $Y_{TF}$, as can be seen from equation \eqref{ytfmodified}.
-The contribution of the charge is present in the structure scalar $Y_{TF}$, as can be seen from equation \eqref{ytf2}. \item The effective homogeneous energy density is influenced by $X_{T}$, as can be seen from equation \eqref{xtrhoeff}. \item The pressure anisotropy is also influenced by both $Y_{T}$ and $Y_{TF}$. \item The electric charge $Q$ appears in the expressions for all four of the structure scalars, causing an increment in $X_{T}$ and $Y_{TF}$, and a decrement in $X_{TF}$ and $Y_{T}$. \item The presence of electric charge also causes an increase in the mass-energy content of the collapsing matter, as is evident from equation \eqref{massfn1}. \end{itemize}
+The contribution of the charge is present in the structure scalar $Y_{TF}$, as can be seen from equation \eqref{ytf2}. \item The effective homogeneous energy density is influenced by $X_{T}$, as can be seen from equation \eqref{xtrhoeff}. \item The pressure anisotropy is also influenced by both $Y_{T}$ and $Y_{TF}$. \item The electric charge $Q$ appears in the expressions for all four of the structure scalars, causing an increment in $X_{T}$ and $Y_{TF}$, and a decrement in $X_{TF}$ and $Y_{T}$. \item The presence of electric charge also causes an increase in the mass-energy content of the collapsing matter, as is evident from equation \eqref{massfn1}. \item{The structure scalar $Y_{TF}$ can also be considered as the complexity factor, as it vanishes in case of isotropic pressure and homogeneous energy density in absence of modified gravity.
+The condition for vanishing complexity has also been obtained in equation \eqref{complexitycondition}, for which $Y_{TF}$ becomes zero.} \end{itemize}